England have 'issues' & 'more questions than answers'

 However, it could also be argued that England's headache is a good one to have, with so many resources available.

-"You look down the players who aren't playing today - it's an embarrassment of riches," added Anderson.
+"You look down the players who aren't playing, it's an embarrassment of riches," added Anderson.

 "Brydon Carse, Mark Wood, Sam Curran and Moeen Ali were not playing.
 You feel like you've got a group of players where any one of them can play in any 11.